Let’s start with the name.

 About the Authors

 Lisa Day has worked in the charity sector for 16 years, including leading teams for the last 10 years.
 She is focused on audience-led communications and content and has a Masters in health promotion from King’s College London.
-You can reach her at firstname.lastname@example.org or on Twitter at @wordsbylisaday.
+You can reach her on Twitter at @wordsbylisaday.

-Richard Evans is a former journalist who has worked in leadership roles in the charity and public sectors for the last 10 years.
-He is a former member of the Council of the Chartered Institute of Public Relations and has written a biography of Basil Clarke, the founder of the British PR industry.
-You can email him at email@example.com or find him on Twitter at @richardjaevans.
+Richard Evans has worked in communications leadership roles for the last 12 years, and is Deputy Director of Marketing and Communications at Bloodwise.
+He has written a biography of Basil Clarke, the founder of the British PR industry.
+You can find him on Twitter at @richardjaevans.